ayunker/ayunker.github.io/_posts/2022-06-21-summer-of-go.md

 I've been interested in learning are new programming languages, and more generally the inner workings of programming languages and their design.

-Luckily, I think there's a way for me to cover both of these.
+Luckily, I think there's a way for me to cover both of these this summer.

 Of all the languages I'm interested in - [Go][golang], [Rust][rust], [Elm][elm], [Haskell][haskell], [ReasonML][resonml], [OCaml][ocaml]...I think